The following covers how to configure using the EJBCA Cloud configuration wizard.

 2a: New Installation

 - To use a cloud hosted database such as RDS (or Aurora), select the option to use an external database and enter the database information including Access URL, username, password and database name.
-The RDS or Aurora engine must be MariaDB at this time.
+The RDS or Aurora engine can be MariaDB, PostgreSQL, Microsoft SQL or Oracle Database.
+AWS configures TLS on all deployed databases automatically.
+If you want to use an Oracle Database, follow the AWS documentation on Adding the SSL option that enables the TLS port and TLS connections on Oracle Databases.

 - Click the database Test button to ensure success.
 Note that you are not allowed to continue with a cloud database installation unless the test passes successfully.
 This should be a fresh RDS instance with no existing EJBCA database.
 If the database exists already and the Existing EJBCA Database option is cleared, the wizard will give the error Database exists!.
 If this database was created ahead of time, it can be dropped since the database is created automatically by the wizard.